The-Flatlanders/geolocation-groovy/README.md

 We entered many UUIDs for a user and those UUUID's markers were displayed on the map.

 -The solution shall accept name, destination, and GPS unit UUID information as HTTP query parameters on a HTTP GET of the URL path "/tracknewpackage".
-An example follows: GET http://127.0.0.1:8080/tracknewpackage?name=Some+Name+Here&destinationLat=42.4877185&destinationLon=-71.8249125&uuid=b0f9bb21-160f-4089-ad1c-56ae8b2d5c93
+An example follows: GET http://127.0.0.1:8080/tracknewpackage?name=Some+Name+Here&destinationLat=42.4877185&destinationLon=-71.8249125&uuid=b0f9bb21-160f-4089-ad1c-56ae8b2d5c93 ****EDIT: we used the port 8000 instead of 8080, but the request works when the port is changed. in order for our project to function, ensure that the port in the event simulator is 8000.

 We ran the event simulator which called the doGet() method with this type of query successfully.